sf-wdi-19-20/staging-modules/w2_d1_1_DOM_and_jQuery/README.md

 ### Analogy (What?)

-Shortcut
+External libraries or modules like jQuery are like:

-Libraries & Modules
+* Shortcuts

-Standing on the shoulders of giants
+* Standing on the shoulders of giants

-Levels of abstraction.
-Letters, Syllables, Words, Phrases, Sentences, Paragraphs, Books
+* Letters, Syllables, Words, Phrases, Sentences, Paragraphs, Books

 # Challenges